Online Information Security Graduate Certificate

 Comprehensive financial assistance services are available at MET, including scholarships, graduate loans, and payment plans.
 There is no cost to apply for financial assistance, and you may qualify for a student loan regardless of your income.
 Learn more.

 Boston University’s Graduate Certificate in Information Security consists of four required online courses (16 credits).

-Academic credits earned toward the online Graduate Certificate in Information Security may be transferred to the online master’s in Computer Information Systems.
+Academic credits earned toward the online Graduate Certificate in Information Security may be transferred to the Master of Science in Computer Information Systems.

 (Four courses/16 credits)

 METCS674 Database Security

 The course provides a strong foundation in database security and auditing.
 This course utilizes Oracle scenarios and step-by-step examples.
 The following topics are covered: security, profiles, password policies, privileges and roles, Virtual Private Databases, and auditing.
 The course also covers advanced topics such as SQL injection, database management security issues such as securing the DBMS, enforcing access controls, and related issues.
 Prereq: MET CS 579 or MET CS 669; or instructor's consent.
 [4 credits]